How Dangerous are Underride Truck Accidents?

 Who Can Be Held Responsible for Underride Truck Accidents?

-When it comes to liability in an underride truck accident, there are a variety of factors that can come into play.
 Depending on the circumstances of the crash, one or more parties may be held responsible for the resulting damages.
 In some cases, the truck driver may have been negligent in their duties, such as failing to check their blind spots before changing lanes or driving while distracted and not paying attention to the road.

 The trucking company can also be liable for an underride crash if they were negligent in their hiring practices or failed to properly maintain the tractor-trailer.
 For example, if the trailer was not equipped with adequate safety guards or was missing critical parts needed for safe operation, this could be grounds for legal action against the trucking company.
 Additionally, if there was a defect in either the vehicle or its components that contributed to the accident, this could also open up manufacturers and suppliers to liability claims.